Lana is a beaming bouquet of South Tyrol’s most beloved qualities. Here is your guide to adventure and enchantment in the “California of the Alps”.

-Pfefferlechner Tavern & Brewery is an establishment unlike any we have ever been.
+Pfefferlechner Tavern & Brewery is an establishment unlike any we have ever been to.
 Not only can you indulge in tasty craft brews, but you also can dine in their beer garden or traditional Buschenschank where windows offer a peek into farm animals frolicking within Pfefferlechner’s stables.

 Their menu of course nicely complements the rustic ambiance.
-You can feast on delicious South Tyrolean fare freshly-made from only local ingredients.
+You can feast on delicious South Tyrolean fare made from only local ingredients.

 Restaurant Stadele is a romantic gem not to be missed while in Lana.
 The quaint atmosphere of this candlelit restaurant and its fabulous South Tyrolean dishes and fusion cuisine will make for one of your memorable dining experiences in South Tyrol.

-Sometimes after an adventured-filled day on the trails, you just want to unwind with a glass of wine…and pizza.
+Sometimes after an adventure-filled day on the trails, you just want to unwind with a glass of wine…and pizza.
 Zur Sonne is the perfect place for such an evening.